blrobin2/blrobin2.github.io/_posts/2018-11-20-aggr-haskell-part-2.md

     getScores :: Cursor -> IO [Maybe Double] getScores cursor = traverse linkToScore $ getReviewLinks cursor

+Or in a pointfree style:

+    getScores :: Cursor -> IO [Maybe Double] getScores = traverse linkToScore . getReviewLinks

 Finally!
 We have what we need.
 Let's utilize it in `getPitchforkAlbums`: